binakotiyal/DeepDRID-Mater-Dataset/README.md

 # My Project
-This repository contains a large dataset in a ZIP file.
+This repository contains a large dataset of retina images in a ZIP file.